pomma89/objectpool/README.md

 Source code has been modified a bit, in order to introduce a Parameterized Object Pool, already drafted in the comments of the article.

-Modified source code is freely available at the project URL of this package.
+Modified source code is freely available at this repository.